-If a councillor at a meeting reasonably believes or suspects that another councillor has a personal interest in a matter that may be a prescribed or a declarable conflict of interest, and that councillor is participating in a decision on that matter, the informing councillor who believes that a conflict of interest exists must immediately inform the chairperson of the meeting of their belief or suspicion and the facts and circumstances that led to their belief or suspicion.
-If more than one councillor is reported by another councillor to have a suspected personal interest in a matter, the meeting must deal with each councillor individually.
+If a Councillor at a meeting reasonably believes or suspects that another Councillor has a personal interest in a matter that may be a prescribed or declarable conflict of interest, and that Councillor is participating in a decision on that matter, the Councillor must immediately inform the chairperson of the meeting of their belief or suspicion, and the facts and circumstances that led to their belief or suspicion.

 - 11.1 The chairperson then should ask the relevant Councillor with the suspected personal interest whether they have any prescribed or declarable conflict of interest in the matter.
 If the Councillor agrees they have a conflict of interest, the Councillor must follow the relevant procedures above for prescribed and declarable conflicts of interest. - 11.2 If the Councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - 11.3 The non-conflicted Councillors must then decide whether the Councillor has a prescribed conflict of interest, a declarable conflict of interest or that the Councillor does not have prescribed or declarable conflict of interest in the matter.
-If the meeting decides the Councillor has a conflict of interest, the Councillor must follow the relevant procedures above.
-If a councillor with a declarable conflict of interest wants to participate in the decision despite the declarable conflict of interest, then the eligible councillors must make a decision about the councillor's participation. - 11.4 If the eligible Councillors cannot reach a majority decision, then they are taken to have determined that the Councillor has a declarable conflict of interest.
+If the meeting decides the Councillor has a conflict of interest, the Councillor must follow the relevant procedures above. - 11.4 If the eligible Councillors cannot reach a majority decision, then they are taken to have determined that the Councillor has a declarable conflict of interest.
 A decision under these provisions about a Councillor participating in the meeting applies to the matter and subsequent decisions, about the same matter unless there is a change to the Councillor's personal interests and/or the nature of the matter being discussed.
 If the eligible councillors decide that the subject Councillor can act in the public interest on the matter, then the Councillor may participate in the meeting and be involved in processes occurring outside of a council meeting about the same matter e.g. workshops.